Validating Shareback Readiness

 • Parsing into structured data is not guaranteed

-• Downstream systems determine how documents are displayed or consumed
+• Downstream systems determine how documents are displayed or used

 UI and API Validation Differences

-UI-based and API-based submissions follow the same evaluation rules.
+UI-based and API-based submissions follow the same processing rules.
 Differences typically relate to visibility during testing:

-• API submissions require retrieval or audit review to confirm association
+• API submissions require retrieval or API-based validation to confirm association

 This behavior is expected and does not indicate a failure of shareback readiness.